 This event encourages participants to blur the boundary between what is too easily characterized as an older worldview based in astrology and other superstitions, and the apparently more rational and proto-scientific worldview of astronomy that championed empirical observation along with new techniques and instruments.
 It will be fascinating to learn how these two systems overlapped and informed one another both in practice and across a range of representations like art and literature.
 Astrological beliefs and practices live on into the present and still shape the way many of us see reality.

-We seek papers from faculty, graduate students and others that address any and all aspects of astronomy and astrology in medieval and early modern cultures.
+We will host paper presentations from faculty, graduate students and others that address any and all aspects of astronomy and astrology in medieval and early modern cultures.

 This event is free, open to the public and welcoming to everyone.